gravity182/homeserver/Installation.md

 Great.
 Now we have a working SSO authentication.

-Note that not every service (e.g. Huginn) supports disabling of the built-in authentication or proxy authentication (mapping an Authentik's user to an internal service's user by the usage of a header; e.g. see the Miniflux setup for details).
+Note that not every service (e.g. Huginn) supports disabling of the built-in authentication or using a proxy authentication (mapping an Authentik's user to an internal service's user by the usage of an http header; e.g. see the Miniflux setup).

 There's no easy solution to this.

-You will have to either log in twice or bypass such a service in the Authentik completely.
+You will have to either log in twice or bypass such a service in Authentik completely.
 By going the latter way you'll be only relying on whatever auth system that service provides, which may contain its own security flaws.
 Personally, I still keep such services behind Authentik because it only requires you to login once and a session is usually kept for a long time (weeks or even months depending on your setup).

-Actually, sometimes you want to keep internal service's auth in case it allows you to have user "profiles" (different settings for different users).
+Actually, sometimes you want to keep internal service's auth in case it allows you to have different user "profiles".
 Once again, an example of such a service is Huginn.
 This might be benefitable when you're not the only user of your home server.

 ---